 Finally, try to stay clear of holidays, major announcements, and large conferences.
 If Apple is coming out with their next iPhone, many of the tech journalists will be busy at least a couple days prior and possibly a week after.
 Not always obvious, but if you can, find times that are otherwise going to be slow for news.

 There is a fine line between persistence and annoyance.
 I once had a journalist write me after we had an announcement that was covered by the press, “Why didn’t you let me know?!
 I would have written about that!”
 I had sent him three emails about the upcoming announcement to which he never responded.

 Ugh.
 However, my takeaway from this isn’t that I should send 10 emails to every journalist.
 It’s that sometimes these things happen.

 If a journalist wrote, I read the article and engage in the comments (or someone on our team, such as our social guy, @YevP does).
 We’ll often promote the story through our social channels and email our employees who may choose to share the story as well.
 This helps us, but also helps the journalist get their story broader reach.
-Again, the goal is to build a relationship with the journalists your space.
+Again, the goal is to build a relationship with the journalists.
 If there’s something relevant to your customers that the journalist wrote, you’re providing a service to your customers AND helping the journalist get the word out about the article.